mspass-team/mspass/docs/source/user_manual/memory_management.rst

   # Assumes data was preprocessed to be clean and saved with this tag
   query={"data_tag" : "read_to_stack_data"}
   cursor = db.wf_TimeSeries.find({})
-  # assumes npartitions set above - see text for discussion
+  # assumes npartitions is set earlier in the code - see text for discussion
   mybag = read_distributed_data(db,cursor,number_partitions=npartions)
   mybag = mybag.map(ator_by_Ptime)
   mybag = mybag.map(WindowData,-5.0,30.0)
-  # foldby is dask method of bag we use raw here for illustration
+  # foldby is dask method of bag - pyspark has a different function mame
-  # Fancier forms with decorators are more appropriate for production workflows
   mybag = mybag.foldby(keyfunc, stack)
   mybag = mybag.map(db.save_data,data_tag="stacked_data")
   resulst = mybag.compute()